richieBao/python-urbanPlanning/draft_richie bao/Parametric design literature review.md

 In this particular case, the agents do not interact with other agents but only with their environment based on a few rules defined using the scripting engine Grasshopper together with the looping plug-in Anemone.[1-8]

+Quelea is a plug-in for Grasshopper, created by Alex Fischer, which enables designers to simulate user behaviour through agent modelling.(11) Through the assigning of forces and behaviours to systems of agents to create interaction, designers can create complex simulations and analyses, and generate geometric forms through the combination of simple rules.[2-5]

 #### 生成/进化（generation/evolution）
 [1-9]通篇